aikovdp/blog/src/content/blog/gradle-wrapper.md

 ## What is the Gradle Wrapper?

-The Gradle Wrapper is a script that automatically runs the required Gradle version on the host machine, and downloads it if it's not already present.
+The [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is a script that automatically runs the required Gradle version on the host machine, and downloads it if it's not already present.
 This drastically simplifies the installation of Gradle versions on developer machines and CI, and ensures everyone working on the same repository is using the same version of Gradle.
 As a result, the entry bar for newcomers to the project is lowered significantly, and builds are more reliable and reproducible.
-More information is provided in [Gradle's documentation](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

 ### Using the Wrapper